 Other Skills & Professions

 Also, use the internet or Yellow Pages to make a list of potential employers and write to them enclosing your resumé.
-For your cover letter, remember to include when you will be available to work, your skills and qualifications and your marital status and partner’s occupation (if you are a non-Caymanian who is married to a Caymanian).
+For your cover letter, remember to include when you will be available to work, your skills, qualifications and your marital status and partner’s occupation (if you are a non-Caymanian who is married to a Caymanian).
 Some Cayman employers will also be interested to know if you currently reside in Cayman and if not, you should be prepared to have a convincing case for moving and being committed to your potential employer.
 Most employers will not reply unless they have a suitable vacancy.
-It is good practice to follow up with a call to a Human Resource Manager to confirm receipt and enquire as to any current vacancies available.
+It is good practice to follow up with a call to their Human Resource Manager to confirm receipt and enquire as to any current vacancies available.

 If you have a bachelor’s degree and a few years of office experience, you may want to consider office temping.
-This is a good way to make friends and contacts when you first arrive, which can prove to be invaluable in the search for permanent employment.
+This is a good way to make friends and contacts when you first arrive, which can prove to be invaluable in the search for employment.
 Because you will be tied to the temping agency for the duration of your contract and work permit, you should do as much research as possible on prospective employers before signing up.
 A good agency will be able to provide references from current and past staff-members, together with contact details, which will allow you to confirm their authenticity yourself.
 For other specific industries the situation is as follows:

-We recommend that you find a list of local construction companies from our General Contractors page and contact them directly.
-When a position becomes available, these companies tend to go through the resumes on file to see if someone is qualified for the position.
+Management positions are usually hired from overseas simply because there are not enough qualified Caymanians to fill these posts.
+We recommend that you find a list of local construction companies in the Yellow Pages and contact them directly.
+When a position becomes available, these companies tend to go through the resumés on file to see if someone is qualified for the position.

 When it comes to applying for government jobs, the Cayman Islands’ Government prefers job seekers to submit a completed official application form, a resumé and a cover letter.
 While the service (like any other country) prefers to hire their own citizens, there are quite a number of expatriates working within the civil service.